Python-SIP/sip/sphinx/directives.rst

 are processed or ignored.

 Platforms are mutually exclusive - only one platform can be enabled at a time.
 By default all platforms are disabled.
-The SIP ``-t`` command line option is used to enable a platform.
+The SIP :option:`-t <sip -t>` command line option is used to enable a platform.

 For example::